Chang Si-liang

+Early life and law enforcement career

 Chang was born in Hsinchu and raised in Taipei.
 He specialized in criminal investigation while attending Central Police University, from which he graduated in 1965.
 Chang began his law enforcement career as a detective within the National Police Agency's Criminal Investigation Bureau.
 He subsequently led precincts within Taipei City Police Department, served as TCPD's deputy commissioner, led Hualien Police Department, and served as Third Peace Preservation Police chief.
 In 1999, Chang became head of the Aviation Police Bureau, which he had served previously as second-in-command.
 As police bureau chief at Chiang Kai-shek International Airport, Chang worked to stop drug smuggling and took part in the care of political asylum seekers.
 In October 2002, Chang and the National Immigration Agency's Tseng Wen-chang were questioned by Control Yuan members Lee Shen-yi and Lin Shih-chi regarding the defection of Republic of China Army Lieutenant Wang Yi-hung.